psas/Launch-12/data/launch-overview/01-introduction.md

 ### JGPS

 The JGPS experiment was an experimental board that recored the raw radio signals in the GPS L1 band straight to disk at 4 million samples per second.
 This should allow us to reconstruct GPS position fixes after the flight and learn a lot about operating GPS devices on rockets.

+## COTS Flight Computers

+We also have data from the two commercial-off-the-shelf flight computers that control the parachute deployment.
+They usually consist of a microcontroller, and one or more sensors.
+They will close a circuit when apogee is detected and later at or below a fixed altitude.
+This is used to fire the pyros that open either a drouge parachute or a large main parachute.

+### TeleMetrium

+We also have a version 1 TeleMetrium device by AltusMetrum.
+It has pressure, single axis acceleration, GPS and a 70 cm HAM radio for live telemetry.
+This is our main recovery device.

+### ARTS2

+The ARTS2 is a simple recovery device by Ozark Aerospace.
+It has a single axis accelerometer and a pressure sensor.